scottmsul/Password-Generator/README.md

 # Password Generator

-This Python script generates a random memorable password by selecting words from a dictionary.
+This Python script generates a random memorable password by selecting words from a dictionary, as described in this [xkcd](https://xkcd.com/936/).
 The list of words is taken from this [blog post](http://preshing.com/20110811/xkcd-password-generator/), with the actual list in this [PHP script](http://preshing.com/files/xkcd_pw.js.php).
 When generating words, the script uses `random.SystemRandom`, which relies on `/dev/urandom`.
 For why this is important, see [here](http://sockpuppet.org/blog/2014/02/25/safely-generate-random-numbers/).